Homological stability for symplectic groups via algebraic arc complexes: Cancellation and classification of formed spaces with boundary For PIDs

 Hence Lemma \ref{lem:cut form properties}(i) gives that $\rk(M')=\rk(M)-(p'+1)<\rk(M)$, and so we can apply induction and conclude that $\D(M',\la',\del')$ is $\frac{g_X(M',\la',\del')-A(R)}{3}$-connected.

 We want to use the same lemma to estimate the genus of $M'$.
 If $R$ is not a PID then $A(R)=2usr(R)+6$ so

 which gives that $g_X(M,\la,\del)\ge 2usr(R)+2p'+4$.

 Thus Lemma \ref{lem:cut form properties}(ii) also applies giving since $p' \geq 1$ because $\sigma$ is bad.
-When $R$ is a PID then Lemma \ref{lem:cut form properties}(ii) applies unconditionally without an a priori bound on the arc genus getting the same end result.
+When $R$ is a PID then Lemma \ref{lem:cut form properties}(ii) applies unconditionally without an apriori bound on the arc genus getting the same end result.

 Together, this gives that $\D(M',\la',\del')$ is $(k-p') \geq (k-p)$-connected.
 Now $\link(\sigma) \cong S^{k-p}$ since $\sigma$ is a simplex in the interior of $D^{k+1}$ because it is bad.
 Hence the map $\hat{f}|_{\link(\sigma)}$ extends to a map $F: D^{k-p+1} \rightarrow \D(M',\la',\del')$, which by Lemma~\ref{lem:Dconnect} we can view as a map By PL approximation (that can be directly applied since $\D$ is a simplicial complex), we can assume that $F$ is simplicial with respect to a triangulation of $D^{k-p+1}$ extending that of $\link(\s)$.